nnejourneys/nnejourneys/_tours/multi-activity-tour-eastern-arunachal-pradesh.md

 subtitle: "Hike, Bike, Raft & Culture"
 days: "6 to 12 days"
 description : "This Multi activity holiday of Eastern Arunachal Pradesh, takes you hiking, cycling, and rafting in the land of the 'Dawn lit Mountains'"
-tourdesc: Multi-activity tour of eastern Arunachal Pradesh:- Eastern tributaries of the Brahmaputra explored.
-This multi-activity tour of eastern Arunachal Pradesh takes us on bicycles, rafts and on foot across the watershed area of the Brahmaputra River valley.
-This region situated at the foothills of the Mishmi hills the eastern flank to the Himalayan chain, is the land of the Animist and Theravada Buddhist tribes.
-Authentic interactions, local cuisine, history and lifestyle of the tribes etc are our focus here.
-The cycling phase takes us across territories of six different tribes where as the hiking phase takes us away from civilization into two different and unique wildlife sanctuaries.
-This multi-activity tour of Eastern Arunachal Pradesh also includes rafting on the Dibang and the Lohit rivers, the easternmost tributaries of the Brahmaputra.
 bg_image: /images/tours/multi-activity-tour-eastern-arunachal-pradesh.jpg
 image : /images/tours/multi-activity-tour-eastern-arunachal-pradesh.jpg
 type: "multi-activity"